Attract beautiful hummingbirds to your backyard or garden with this simple homemade hummingbird food recipe!

 How to Make Hummingbird Food

-Start keeping an eye on your feeder because once these beautiful birds realize there's sweet sugar water for them to drink they'll start visiting your feeder as often as possible.
+Start keeping an eye on your feeder because once these beautiful birds realize there’s sweet sugar water for them to drink, they’ll start visiting your feeder as often as possible.

 You can!
-Just be sure to boil it before using so that it dissolves the sugar and the boiling will remove any impurities.
+Just be sure to boil it before using so that it dissolves the sugar, and the boiling will remove any impurities.

 It's recommended to boil the water to help clean it of any impurities that might be in the water.

-Store leftover sugar water in the fridge for up to 2 weeks.
+- Refrigerate Sugar Water: Store leftover sugar water in the fridge for up to 2 weeks.
 If you notice mold growing in the mixture, toss it and make a fresh batch.

-It's best to change and clean out feeders every other day, but if you miss a time or two, just make sure you're switching out the food and cleaning it out at least twice a week during warm months and once a week in cooler months.
+- When to Clean: Best practice is to change and clean out feeders every other day, but if you miss a time or two, just make sure you’re switching out the food and cleaning it out at least twice a week during warm months and once a week in cooler months.
 This helps to prevent mold growth.

 Place your hummingbird feeder in low-activity areas (away from where pets or kids might play often because hummingbirds can be shy and territorial!).
 Close to trees is best because they like to perch on branches to watch out for predators.